Abandoned & Little-Known Airfields:

 on a 1983 Army Corps of Engineers map (courtesy of Brian Rehwinkel).

-In 2004, Brian Rehwinkel reported that "the site is part of Pembroke Pines,
+In 2004, Brian Rehwinkel reported that "the site is part of Pembroke Pines, and is covered by residential development & a school."

 The site of Davie Field is located southeast of the intersection of Davie Road & Stirling Road.